X

 One study found that when an AI Overview appears, people are far less likely to click any links, and only about 1% click the links inside the summary itself.
 In many cases, users find what they need straight away and don’t visit any websites at all.

-How do I get my website featured in Google AI mode?
+How do I get my website featured in AI mode?

 ☐ 1.
 Answer real customer questions

-Google’s AI is built to serve up quick, useful answers — your content should do the same.
-Start by thinking like your customer: what would they actually type into the search bar?
+Google’s AI is built to serve up quick, useful answers.
+Your content should do the same.
+Think like your customer: what would they type into the search bar?
 Try questions like, “How long does a kitchen cupboard take to build?” or “Can a carpenter fix a broken door?”

 Use clear headings for each question, give a short answer up top, then go into more detail if needed.
 Write naturally and aim to be genuinely helpful.